How to Access Property Records in Minnesota

 The process of putting a property lien in Minnesota goes as follows:

-- The claimants must give notice to the property owner before filing the lien.
-Claimants must give notice in person or send it by certified mail unless the property is a commercial space larger than 5,000 square feet or an apartment building with over four units.
+- The claimants must notify the property owner before filing the lien.
+They must do so in person or by certified mail unless the property is a commercial space larger than 5,000 square feet or an apartment building with more than four units.

 - Next, the claimant must fill in the lien form indicating details such as the property owner's name, their details, description of the property, work or supplies given, start and end dates, plus the owed amount.